matthew-brett/pydagogue/curious_git.rst

 You've done a few changes to the script and figure since then.
-Today you finished cleaning up for the Science paper, and reran the analysis, and it doesn't look that good anymore.
+Today you finished cleaning up for the Science paper, and reran the analysis, and it doesn't quite the same.
 You go to see Josephine.
 She says "It used to look better than that".
 That's what you think too.
 But:

-* **Did it really look better before?**
+* **Did it really look different before?**
-* If it did, **why does it look different now?**
+* If it did, **what caused the change in the figure?**

 Deja vu all over again
 ======================